Category: Industry Analysis

 Looking Ahead

 For enterprise leaders, the message is clear.
-The organizations that figure out AI governance in 2026 will have a significant advantage over those that don’t.
+The organizations that figure out AI governance in 2026 will have a significant advantage over those that don’t — a theme we explore across all eight trends in our AI Predictions for 2026.
 They’ll scale AI programs faster because they can prove value and manage risk.
 They’ll win more enterprise deals because they can satisfy security and compliance requirements.
 They’ll retain talent because they can offer AI tools with appropriate guardrails rather than blanket prohibitions.

 ServiceNow is betting that AI governance will be non-negotiable for enterprises that want to scale AI.
 Based on what we’re seeing in the market, that bet looks correct.